Does being active on social media overwhelm you?

 - Decide what you’d share on your social channels

-- Create a social media strategy for the channels you join
+- Create social media strategies for the channels you join

 - Use a project manager to streamline the process